top of page

 You already know about the concert flute that we play and about band and maybe some solo music, but have you ever heard music from around the world?

-For the 2024 camp, you'll hear a salsa band AND a flute soloist who plays a variety of genres from Hip Hop to Bach and even get to play WITH THEM.
+For the 2025 camp, you'll hear a Middle Eastern ensemble and a flutist who will share music from Guatemala and even get to play WITH THEM.
 How cool is that!?

 You'll further develop your knowledge about music from around the world.
 Maybe you'll uncover a new favorite style of music.